Qustodio Review: Quick Expert Summary

 But I’d like to see an in-app option for kids to request extra screen time like Norton Family includes — it’d be much more convenient than kids having to make an emergency call just to let you know they need an extra hour of screen time when they’re out with their friends.

-Overall, Qustodio’s time limits are really great.
-They’re very easy to use, work really well, and they’re available across all popular platforms.
+Overall, Qustodio’s time limits are great.
+They’re very easy to use, work really well, and they’re available across all popular platforms

 Routines — Create Schedules for Your Child (Lots of Flexibility)

-Even better, you can create your own custom schedules.
+Even better, you can create your own custom schedules, with a unique icon and color so they’re easy to identify and manage.
 For instance, you can block your kid’s access to social media apps during their soccer practice, but at the same time give them access to their device, so they can call you if they need a ride home.
-You can customize access by allowing all apps with exceptions you define, or you can customize blocks by cutting off internet access or blocking the device altogether.
-The Routines feature gives you a lot of granular control over when and how your kid can use their device.
+You can customize access by allowing all apps with exceptions you define, customize blocks by cutting off internet access or blocking the device altogether, or decide whether you want the daily time limits to affect the Routines.

 The parental app makes setting schedules really simple and intuitive.
 You can view the schedule as a weekly calendar or as a list of all the blocks and permissions you’ve defined.
 And your kid can see on the kids app exactly how much time they have left for any particular block or allowed time, so they can better plan how they use their screen time.
 I just wish that the kids app allowed them to request more time through the app rather than needing to contact you separately.